1957 Saint-Paul bus accident: Toll and consequences

 Twenty-three individuals were killed instantly in the accident.
 In addition, the town transported twelve wounded to the Félix-Guyon Hospital in Saint-Denis.
 Four more died as a result of the crash, making it the deadliest in the history of Saint-Paul, if not of Réunion's entire history.

 Among the public, the shock of the event was terrible.
 Following the event, the JIR opened a public subscription in collaboration with the diocesan social workers, calling on all its readers "to participate as widely as possible in this spirit of human brotherhood and of Réunion solidarity".
 The operation was a success, and the subscription's closing time was pushed back by forty-eight hours to allow the arrival on time of donations, spurred in part by lists distributed in numerous private establishments and several administrative services.
 On 19 November, less than ten days after the accident, the daily announced that over two million francs had been collected.
 By the 23rd, the deadline for donations, the sum had doubled, reaching over four million.

 Despite a spirit of generosity that showed itself as far away as Mauritius and Metropolitan France, memories of the bus crash remain vivid locally, and according to a 2007 report by the JIR, "50 years later, this drama still remains etched into the collective memory".
 Mémona Hintermann, foreign correspondent for France 3, evoked this accident in her 2006 autobiographical work, Tête haute: as a poor child in Le Tampon, on the southern part of the island, it was after she saw television images of the aftermath of the event that she discovered the profession of television journalist.
-A memorial with all the victims' names and a cross was built along the ramp where the vehicle fell.
+A memorial with all the victims' names and a cross was built along the cliff where the vehicle landed.